 For those unfamiliar with Twitter Conferences we recommend looking at the website of the Public Archaeology Twitter Conference or the PressED Twitter Conference.
 You can also check out the information that we posted when holding our first Twitter conference, #DOsTC, last year, and the proceedings for that conference, as well as the information for this year’s conference.

 If you have any further questions feel free to contact the Digital Orientalist’s Editor-in-Chief, James Morris, either through twitter (@JHMorris89) or email (firstname.lastname@example.org).

-We seek paper proposals and review proposals from researchers in the Digital Humanities who focus on any facet of the study of Africa, Asia or the Middle East.
+We seek paper proposals and review proposals from researchers, educators, students, librarians and curators working in the digital humanities who focus on any facet of the study of Africa, Asia, Latin America or the Middle East.
+We also seek proposals from educators and researchers who are engaging with the digitization of research and/or teaching in light of the COVID-19 pandemic who wish to share their digital teaching, research, and workflow methods with others.
 Although the conference will be conducted in English we will consider papers and reviews in other languages, however, please note that abstracts should be written in English.
 You can make multiple proposals in both categories.
-The deadline for proposals is the 31stof March, 2019.
+The deadline for proposals is the May 23, 2020.

 Reviews are to be similar to classic book reviews in academic journals.
 Scholars should propose to review a book, project, piece of software, piece of hardware, app or other piece of technology within 8 tweets and a 10-minute time slot.
 (Please note that the review format is for discussing the projects and work of other people, your own projects and work should be presented as a paper).